dhis2/dhis2-docs-implementation/content/metadata_assessment/procedures.md

 ## Lack of coordination when adding new metadata

 Beyond having specific procedures for adding metadata or modifying the configuration, these actions should be conducted in a co-ordinated manner.
-This co-ordination can be simple, such as internal discussions between team members, or complex, such as a committee who has an overview of all planned projects and can schedule modifications accordingly and will depend on the context of the implementation.
+This co-ordination can be simple, such as internal discussions between team members, or complex, such as a committee who has an overview of all planned projects and can schedule modifications accordingly.
+This mechanism will depend on the context of the implementation.

 Lack of coordination can often lead to duplicate versions of metadata being created.
-As an example, if there are two admins adding the same new aggregate form within a system without informing each other, then a number of duplicate pieces of metadata will likely end up within the system.
+As an example, if there are two admins adding the same new aggregate form without consulting each other regularly, then a number of duplicate pieces of metadata will likely end up within the system.

-In these scenarios, having a coordination mechanism outlined that informs those involved in configuring the DHIS 2 system what is happening can save significant time and effort later on as cleaning these duplicates can be a time consuming process.
+In these scenarios, having a coordination mechanism outlined that informs those involved in configuring the DHIS2 system what is happening can save significant time and effort later on as cleaning these duplicates can be a time consuming process.

 ## Incorrect assumptions when adding digital data packages

 [Standards-based packages](https://dhis2.org/who/) may add a significant amount of duplicate metadata to a system.
 As an example, packages solely use indicators on their dashboard.
 These indicators may be duplicates of existing data elements.
 In addition, if items in an existing system populated with existing metadata are not matched before a WHO package is imported, then this may result in duplicate items (such as category options, option sets, etc.) being created during the import.

 As a general rule, when importing a standards-based package, try to re-use as much existing metadata as possible.
-This will likely involve editing the json file for the package prior to importing it so that IDs in the import file match existing IDs in the system you are importing to.
+This will likely involve editing the .json file for the package prior to importing it so that IDs in the import file match existing IDs in the system you are importing to.

-For the dashboards, the duplicate indicators may not be problematic, particularly if they are grouped together correctly.
+For the dashboards, duplicates of data elements via indicators used on the dashboard may not be as problematic, particularly if they are grouped together correctly.
 This should be judged on a case-by-case basis to determine their impact on the system prior to importing the package.

 **Note : Importing packages should always be attempted in a development system first.
 Only when all issues have been sorted out should they be imported to a production system**